frozsgy/odtu-telegram-bot/README.md

 ## Installation

 1. Get yourself a Bot account and a token at [Telegram Bots](https://core.telegram.org/bots).
-2. Set up your environment and install dependencies
+2. Set up your environment and install dependencies.
 3. Run `install.py` and enter your Telegram Bot Token.

 ## Usage